 Increased ground cover

-Regenerative farmers stock according to the conditions of the land.
-This means destocking in hard times, rather than supplementary feeding, which is challenging for farmers who’ve improved their herds’ genetics over decades.
+Regenerative ranchers stock according to the conditions of the land.
+This means destocking in hard times rather than supplementary feeding, which is challenging for ranchers who’ve improved their herds’ genetics over decades.

 Reduced chemical use

-Synthetic fertilisers and pesticides aren’t only expensive: they are detrimental to microorganisms living in the soil.
-Organic fertilisers and integrated pest management techniques – such as crop rotation or biological controls – enhance the soil and reduce inputs.
+Synthetic fertilizers and pesticides aren’t only expensive: they are detrimental to microorganisms living in the soil.
+Organic fertilizers and integrated pest management techniques – such as crop rotation or biological controls – enhance the soil and reduce inputs.

-Minimum tillage systems, including direct drilling of soils, see reduced erosion and nitrate leaching, and increased soil organic matter, and improved soil structure.
-There are also reduced labour and machine costs.
+Minimum tillage systems, including direct drilling of soils, see reduced erosion and nitrate leaching, increased soil organic matter, and improved soil structure.
+There are also reduced labor and machine costs.

-Restoring trees to the landscape provides habitat for wildlife, shelter for livestock and helps prevent erosion.
+Restoring trees and shrubs to the landscape provides shelter for livestock and helps prevent erosion.
+It also increases biodiversity, as a habitat for wildlife.

 Slowing water flow

-Earthworks designed to slow the rate of run-off helps water soak into the soil and restores the landscape.
-Developed as natural sequence farming by Peter Andrews in Australia, it’s often seen as a practice for dry climates, but the same principles can mitigate damage caused by floods in high-rainfall areas.
+Earthworks designed to slow the rate of runoff help water to soak into the soil and restore the landscape.
+Often used to conserve water in dry climates, the same principles can mitigate damage caused by floods in high-rainfall areas.

 Technology and regenerative farming

-Regenerative farming doesn’t mean returning to pre-industrial farming techniques.
+Regenerative agriculture doesn’t mean returning to pre-industrial times.
 Many of the principles are more easily applied thanks to the development of new technology.

-From soil monitoring to remote imaging technology that provides up-to-date pasture analysis, farmers have never had more knowledge about the conditions of their land.
-This allows them to optimise farm inputs and reduce chemical inputs.
+From soil monitoring to remote imaging technology that provides up-to-date pasture analysis, ranchers have never had more knowledge about the conditions of their land.
+This allows them to optimize ranch inputs and reduce chemical inputs.

-Developments in farm machinery, such as controlled traffic systems and precision-guided seeding, reduce inputs and soil damage.
-Variable-rate application of fertilisers and pesticides can mean a substantial reduction in chemical use.
+Developments in farm and ranch machinery, such as controlled traffic systems and precision-guided seeding, reduce inputs and soil damage.
+Variable-rate application of fertilizers and pesticides can mean a substantial reduction in chemical use.

-Farm management software. brings together the data from your property to allow more efficient use of resources, meaning less impact on the environment.
-It also makes it simple to manage and assess more complex grazing systems – such as rotational grazing – which may be a part of your regenerative farming practices.
+Farm and ranch management software brings together the data from your property to allow more efficient use of resources, meaning less impact on the environment.
+It also makes it simple to manage and assess more complex grazing systems – such as rotational grazing – which may be a part of your regenerative ranching practices.

-To find out how AgriWebb can help you implement your management plan, start your free trial here.
+To find out how AgriWebb can help you implement regenerative agriculture practices, book a demo with AgriWebb today.